destel/rill/README.md

 ## Motivation
-Rill is not an iterator library or a functional programming library, though it may look like one.
-It's a concurrency library built specifically for Go channels.
+Rill might look like an iterator or functional programming library, but at its core it's a concurrency library made specifically for Go channels.

 There is a consensus in the Go community that functional programming style operations like Map, Filter, ForEach and others are not idiomatic in Go, and that basic for-loops are better, faster, and more concise.
 This is true for slices,